-ARTH 145 Survey of Western Art History I 3 cr.
+ARTH 145 Survey of Western Art History I

 Survey of Western Art History is a two-semester sequential survey of Western Art History with a concentration on artistic developments in the context of history, culture, and institutions, as well as visual analysis and technical knowledge.
 On completion of this course, students will have a basic knowledge of the development of Western Art History, be able to identify and discuss broad topics within the history of art, and relate these studies to studio coursework.
-Part I covers the following topics: Prehistory, Egypt & the

-Ancient Near East, the Ancient Aegean, Etruscan, Greek & Roman, Early Christian & Byzantine, Early Medieval, Islamic, Romanesque & Gothic.
+Part I covers the following topics: Prehistory, Egypt & the Ancient Near East, the Ancient Aegean, Etruscan, Greek & Roman, Early Christian & Byzantine, Early Medieval, Islamic, Romanesque & Gothic.

-3 cr.
-ARTH 155 Survey of Western Art History II Survey of Western Art History is a two-semester sequential survey of Western Art History with a concentration on artistic developments in the context of history, culture, and institutions, as well as visual analysis and technical knowledge.
+sequential survey of Western Art History with a concentration on artistic developments in the context of history, culture, and institutions, as well as visual analysis and technical knowledge.
 On completion of this course, students will have a basic knowledge of the development of Western Art History, be able to identify and discuss broad topics within the history of art, and relate these studies to studio coursework.
-Part II covers the following topics: Late Gothic, Italian & Renaissance, Mannerism & Northern Renaissance, Southern Baroque, Northern Baroque, Rococo, Neoclassical, Romanticism, Realism, Impressionism & Post-Impressionism, and Modern & Contemporary Art.
+Part II covers the following topics: Late Gothic, Italian & Renaissance, Mannerism Northern High Renaissance, Southern Baroque, Northern Baroque, Neoclassical, Romanticism, Impressionism & Post-Impressionism, and Modern & Contemporary Art.